CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 <br><br> -->

 ## Machine Learning
-In truth, medicinal statistics has its own specialized metrics and terminology; they don't actually use the concepts of precision and recall.
+In truth, medical statistics has its own specialized metrics and terminology; they don't actually use the concepts of precision and recall.
 So for our final example let's look at a real-world machine learning problem.

 At my work, we have created a curated Science Discovery Engine that contains, among other things, 52,000 Earth Science datasets.
 And we'd like a subset of these datasets to be available in a specialized portal dedicated to Environmental Justice.